 A 2023 study showed positive impacts of DHEA and its metabolites on the inflammatory response in primary Biliary Cholangitis.

 In 2018, a review of studies in the journal of neuroinflammation indicated that there is a significant modulatory role of DHEA/DHEAS through the way it binds to a wide range of receptors in the body.
 The studies reviewed showed that DHEA is beneficial in limiting the progression of neurodegenerative diseases associated with inflammation.

 The potential benefits that proper DHEA levels have in mitigating the effects of inflammation clearly demonstrate the need to keep these levels balanced.
 But is supplementation the answer?
 Sometimes.

 I want to be clear that I don’t consider DHEA a “miracle drug.”
 No such drug exists!
 But supplementation, under close supervision from a health care professional, and in conjunction with lifestyle and diet changes CAN make a big difference.

 Still, treatment with DHEA supplements is just one piece of the puzzle and shouldn’t be considered a long-term solution.
 My goal is to help women understand how much power they have over their own health through the choices they make every day.
-But for short periods of time, as a piece of the overall treatment plan, DHEA supplementation can be the boost some women need to feel like themselves again.
+But for short periods of time, as a piece of the overall treatment plan, DHEA supplementation can be the boost some women (like Jess) need to feel like themselves again.